-The Battery Electric Vehicles (BEV) led the global market and accounted for more than 66% of the overall revenue share in 2021.
-The significant growth of the BEV is largely due to the potential benefits offered such as control over greenhouse gas (GHG) emission, energy security concerns, and control over local pollutants.
+Battery Electric Vehicles (BEV) led the global market and accounted for more than 66% of the overall revenue share in 2021.
+The significant growth of the BEV is mainly due to the potential benefits offered, such as control over greenhouse gas (GHG) emissions, energy security concerns, and control over local pollutants.
 This can be due to people's growing awareness of the environment and the benefits of battery electric vehicles.
 The potential benefits of the BEV, including reducing local pollution, energy security issues, and greenhouse gas (GHG) emissions, are primarily responsible for its rapid expansion.
 This results in people being more conscious of the environment and the advantages of battery-powered cars.
 In addition, compared to PHEV, the expense of a BEV is more considerable.
 As a result, battery electric vehicles rule the electric vehicle market.

 Vehicle Type Insights

-On the basis of vehicle type, the electric vehicles market is segmented into heavy commercial vehicles, passenger vehicles, e-scooters & bikes, two-wheelers, and light commercial vehicles.
-With the most significant revenue share in 2022, the passenger vehicle segment dominated the electric vehicle market in 2021 with largest revenue share.
-This is owing to the governments' substantial backing for passenger electric vehicles in these countries.
+Based on vehicle type, the electric vehicles market is segmented into heavy commercial vehicles, passenger vehicles, e-scooters & bikes, two-wheelers, and light commercial vehicles.
+With the most significant revenue share in 2022, the passenger vehicle segment dominated the electric vehicle market in 2021 with the largest revenue share.
+This is owing to the governments' substantial backing for electric passenger vehicles in these countries.

-On the basis of end use, the electric vehicle market is segmented into private use, commercial use, and industrial use.
-The commercial use segment is likely to grow at the loftiest CAGR during forthcoming time period.
-This segment's high growth is credited to the rise in fuel prices and strict emigration morals set by governments, growing relinquishment of independent delivery vehicles, and the adding relinquishment of electric motorcars and vehicles.
+Based on end use, the electric vehicle market is segmented into private, commercial, and industrial use.
+The commercial use segment will likely grow at the loftiest CAGR during the forthcoming period.
+This segment's high growth is credited to the rise in fuel prices and strict emigration morals set by governments, the growing relinquishment of independent delivery vehicles, and the adding relinquishment of electric motorcars and cars.

-The rapid expansion of this segment can be attributed to rising fuel prices and government-imposed severe emigration morality, as well as the growing relinquishment of independent delivery vehicles and the increasing relinquishment of electric motorcars and vehicles.
+The rapid expansion of this segment can be attributed to rising fuel prices and government-imposed severe emigration morality, the growing relinquishment of independent delivery vehicles, and the increasing relinquishment of electric motorcars and cars.